The Role of Non-Destructive Testing Welding Inspection in Manufacturing Quality

 Visual Testing (VT): The foundation of all inspection protocols

-Visual testing remains the most fundamental and widely used non-destructive testing welding inspection method.
+Visual testing remains the most fundamental and widely used NDT welding inspection method.
 Skilled inspectors examine welds using direct vision, magnifying glasses, borescopes, or camera systems to identify surface discontinuities, improper weld size, and other visible defects.
 Despite its simplicity, VT can detect approximately 80% of weld defects when performed correctly by qualified personnel.
+Modern VT has been enhanced with digital technology, including high-resolution cameras and specialized lighting that reveal details invisible to the naked eye.

 Radiographic Testing (RT): X-ray and gamma ray applications